kpchi/hackaguide/Pre-Planning/Food.md

 		- No way to regulate how much each hacker takes (See Controversial)
 	- Snacks available on regular rounds
 		- Snacks go on rounds every so often
-		-
+		- Possible that one or more carts required to prevent snacks that round from running out.
+		- Volunteers can interact more with attendees!
 	- Snacks available via KurtCart (Delivery on tweet) [Idea stolen from StudentHack]
 		- Requires tables to have fixed numbers + venue map with table numbers.
 		- Requires for active social media monitoring and specific assigned volunteers.
 		- Allows for a more joyful atmosphere with the feeling of a catered to service.
+Also volunteers can interact more with attendees!

+- Things worth noting:
+	- Having a variety of food is nice to have if possible.
+	- Add healthy snacks in like nuts, (dried) fruit or granola bars!
+	- Have water, lots of it.
+Caffeine is fun and all, but is also dehydrating.
+And rather than let them get even more dehydrated by ingesting more, water always helps!
+	- Have more than 1 kettle available if you're providing hot water / beverages / pot noodles.

 ---
 Restocking Schedule
 ---

+- Dependent on the method of delivery, fixed locations can be regularly restocked or restocked as required.
+Regular rounds and the KurtCart can be restocked when the round is finished.
-- Debate between hourly restock and restocking as required, and regulating restocks
+- Debate between regular restock and restocking as required, and regulating restocks.
-	- Budget dependent, how much can you afford to release each restock and how much buffer budget do you have left?
+	- **Budget dependent**, how much can you afford to release each restock and how much buffer budget do you have left?
-	-

-- Regulating before and after meals
+	- **Regulating** before and after meals (See Controversial)
-	- Restock less an hour before meals
-	- No restock an hour after meals

-- Things worth considering
-	- Staggering food and drinks restock, or doing both at the same time

-Things worth noting:
-- Variety of foods
-- Healthy food and snacks
-- Lots of water
+---
+Rubbish Collection
+---

+A necessity at hackathons, considering how much consumables we go through during the entire event.
+Tables have occassionally become a landfill just from Coke cans alone.

+It's worth doing them every hour or two, and make sure the bin bags you've purchased aren't too flimsy.
+Having a mix of shudderworthy contents spill all over you is a surefire way to ruin an otherwise good weekend.

+Which is also a good reason to get hand sanitiser and disposable gloves!

 ---